Kerry350/Forger.js/README.md

 If you'd like to know why this change has taken place in more detail, feel free to contact me on Twitter.

 But for now please bear with me.
+Forger.js is coming soon :)